amlt-by-coinfirm/AMLT-Report-oracle/README.md

   * @notice is used unconventionally
   * string length (target) not checked because of high gas usage
   * Formal verification not (yet) supported: single developer project would not benefit much
+  * We use `ethlint` and `solidity-docgen`
+  * No problems with transaction ordering: mainly intended to be used inside the same transaction *